Eyelid Lift Surgery (Blepharoplasty)

 As we get older, most of us will start to see a difference in the eye area, (e.g. increased looseness of the skin, bags below and above the eye) sometimes so much that the upper lid seems to disappear underneath the extra fatty area under the brow bone.
 The eyelid skin and fat pockets make up a large part of the expressions of the face.
 If the lids are droopy or bulging, the face can look tired despite adequate rest and good health.
 Besides making you look older, severely sagging skin around your eyes can also impair your vision.
 The puffiness under eyes is usually a cosmetic concern and rarely a sign of a serious underlying medical condition.
 At-home remedies, such as cold compresses can help improve the appearance of bags under eyes, but are only temporary solutions.

 This procedure can give a more youthful appearance to an otherwise older, more tired looking face.
 Blepharoplasty is intended to improve your appearance and your self-confidence, but it will not necessarily change your looks to match your “ideal.”
+The goal is to still look like yourself.
+Only better.
 You will however, appear younger and more alert.
-If the lids are loose enough to block your vision, removing excess tissue from the upper eyelids, lower eyelids, or both may improve how you see.
+If the lids are loose enough to block your vision, removing excess tissue from the upper eyelids, lower eyelids, or both, may improve how you see.

 Blepharoplasty may be an option if you have: